 The organization and leadership of APEAM has created 78,000 direct and permanent jobs and 310,000 seasonal jobs in Michoacán alone.

 The success of the avocado industry has also given APEAM the opportunity to give back to the communities and ecosystems of Michoacán.
-APEAM, in partnership with the Lazos Foundation, has invested nearly $3 million in local Michoacán schools since 2011, significantly improving attendance and graduation rates and benefitting 6,340 students.
+APEAM, in partnership with the Lazos Foundation, has invested more than $3 million in local Michoacán schools since 2011, significantly improving attendance and graduation rates and benefitting 7,839 students.
 Committed to sustainability and environmental protection, APEAM launched a reforestation initiative in 2011 that has seen the planting of more than 2.2 million plants in the Michoacán area.

 Above all, APEAM has united, supported, and guided thousands of growers and exporters for more than 23 years, enabling them to achieve their common goal: bringing safe, responsible, and sustainable avocados to tables around the world, all while benefitting their communities and families at home.